blockchain/My-Wallet-V3/README.md

 Run `GITHUB_USER=...
 GITHUB_PASSWORD=... grunt dist` to check all dependencies against `dependency-whitelist.json` and generate `my-wallet.min.js``.

+If package.json contains a version like "1.2.*", the latest version is 1.2.3, but the latest whitelisted version is 1.2.2 then it will use 1.2.2 and show a warning.
+This also applies to dependencies!
+Even if you specificy a package version like 1.2.*, if that package depends on an another package and specifies a specific version that's not whitelist, the script will abort.

 ## Adding a browserified dependency

 1. `npm install newpackage --save`